hatakkey/MAG-integrated/README.md

    - Open5GS is configured for **Non-CUPS** mode, meaning the control plane and user plane are not separated.

 ### 3. **BNGBlaster**
-   - **BNGBlaster** is a tool used to simulate Broadband Network Gateway (BNG) behavior with PPPoE and IPoE session management.
+   - **BNGBlaster** is a tool used to simulate PPPoE and IPoE sessions for broadband access testing.
-   - It helps simulate end-user access for testing, including IP address allocation, session management, and bandwidth management.

-### 4. **PPPoE/IPoE Session Management**
+### 4. **srsRANsim**
-   - The simulation provides **PPPoE** and **IPoE** session management capabilities, simulating real-world broadband access scenarios.
+   - **srsRANSim** is an open-source software suite for building, testing, and deploying LTE/5G mobile networks.
+   -  It includes a complete software radio stack for UE, eNodeB/gNodeB, and EPC/5GC, making it ideal for research, testing, and private network deployments.

+### 5. **FreeRADIUS**
+  -  ** FreeRADIUS** is an open-source RADIUS server for Authentication, Authorization, and Accounting (AAA).
+  - Supports EAP, PAP, CHAP, and integrates with MySQL, PostgreSQL, LDAP.
+  - Used in ISPs and telecom networks for network access control.

 ## Installation